 Hardware of the future

 The Galaxy Z Fold 2 has a familiar design for anyone who's gone hands-on with the original Galaxy Fold before, but it improves upon its predecessor's hardware in nearly every meaningful way.
-The hinge is dramatically more rigid, and can hold its position at nearly any angle this time around — for context, last year's Fold simply clicked into place when either fully open or shut.
+The hinge is dramatically more rigid, and can hold its position at nearly any angle this time around — for context, the first-gen Fold simply clicked into place when either fully open or shut.

 |Category||Samsung Galaxy Z Fold 2|